HCO3-; Total CO2; TCO2

 Bicarbonate testing may be requested, usually as part of an electrolyte profile when:

 When bicarbonate levels are higher than normal, it suggests that your body is having trouble maintaining its pH balance either by failing to remove carbon dioxide or perhaps because of an electrolyte imbalance, particularly a deficiency of potassium.
 Both of these imbalances may be due to a wide range of dysfunctions.
-Bicarbonate elevations may be seen with chronic lung-related problems, such as emphysema, and metabolic problems, such as severe diarrhoea or prolonged vomiting (which can cause metabolic alkalosis - as a consequence of loss of both acid and potassium).
+Bicarbonate elevations may be seen with severe vomiting, chronic lung-related problems, such as emphysema, and some hormonal disorders such as Cushings disease.

-Low bicarbonate levels may be seen with respiratory alkalosis (which can be caused by hyperventilation), metabolic acidosis, shock, starvation, and during kidney failure.
+Low bicarbonate levels may be seen with chronic diarrhoea, diabetic ketoacidosis and kidney failure.

 Some drugs may increase bicarbonate levels especially diuretics such as frusemide (usually as a consequence of potassium deficiency).
 Other drugs may cause slightly low levels.
 Your doctor can advise if this appears to be a problem.

 If your bicarbonate is high or low, your doctor will identify and treat the underlying cause.
 For example, high bicarbonate may be caused by emphysema, which may be treated with oxygen therapy and medications, or by severe diarrhoea or vomiting (which would be treated by treating the reason for the diarrhoea or vomiting).
 Low bicarbonate may be caused by diabetic ketoacidosis, which can be treated in part by treating the blood sugar problem that led to the ketoacidosis or kidney diseases.